NOTE: View the New Admin Experience version of this article.

 When a template is created, it's in a Working state and will be available for use only after it's published.
 At this point, it will have a Live state.
 Editing a template will automatically set it to a Working state, allowing you to make any necessary updates behind the scenes before publishing it to make it Live again.

 You can publish a template from two locations.

 - While editing a template, you can select Publish from the Settings menu.

-- You can also publish a template on the Manage Templates page, accessed by navigating to Messages > Message Assets > Templates.
-Here, select the template and click Publish.
+- On the Manage Templates page, accessed by navigating to Messages > Message Assets > Templates, select the template and click Publish.

-In accordance with several international laws that are designed to protect personal rights of privacy (see CAN-SPAM act, Canada's Anti-Spam Legislation (CASL), and GDPR Compliance), commercial emails must contain an unsubscribe link to give recipients the option to remove themselves from additional mailings.
-This means you cannot publish a non-transactional message template unless it contains an unsubscribe link.
-See Unsubscribe Options to learn how to add an unsubscribe link to a template.
+In accordance with several international laws that are designed to protect personal rights of privacy (see CAN-SPAM act, Canada's Anti-Spam Legislation (CASL), and GDPR Compliance), commercial emails must contain an Unsubscribe link to give recipients the option to remove themselves from additional mailings.
+You cannot publish a standard (non-transactional) message template unless it contains an Unsubscribe link.
+See Unsubscribe Options to learn how to add an Unsubscribe link to a template.

-- Unsubscribe links are not required for transactional messages.
-An example of a transactional message is a receipt.
-See Transactional Messages to learn more about these types of messages.
+Unsubscribe links are not required for transactional messages, such as an email-based receipt for a business transaction.
+See Transactional Templates & Messages to learn more about these types of messages.